SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     Lsass ensures the identification of users (domain users or local users).
 Domain users are identified based on information in the Active Directory.
 Local users are identified based on information from the Security Account Manager (SAM) local database.
 This process should not create a child process or it is very rare.

     - **Effort:** intermediate

+??? abstract "Raw Reverse Shell"

+    To bypass some security equipement or for a sack of simplicity attackers can open raw reverse shell using sh and or bash commands

+    - **Effort:** master

 ??? abstract "Rclone Process"